MoonPoet/xaprb-src/content/slides/postgresopen-2018-how-to-monitor-postgresql/index.md

 * Users constantly check for messages from users they follow
 * Our most expensive query is the leaderboard
 * The most frequent queries come from the product listings page

+???

+- The only way to refine your mental models is to measure and see where they're wrong.

 ---
 class: roomy